Table of Contents

 - Student access to online library resources will continue.
 Library staff are available to help students, faculty and staff.
 Library Operations Plan

-- Updates to Federal, State and SUNY guidelines for international travel will continue to be provided by the Office of International Education;
+- Updates to Federal, State and SUNY guidelines for international travel will continue to be provided by the Office of Global Education;

 - A common internship/fieldwork form is employed for schools, departments and the Career Development Center indicating requirements for the appropriate county Department of Health (DOH), site responsibility to follow NY State Guidelines and acceptance of risks with students on site.